I7-Examples/When-in-Rome-2/docs/source.txt

 	say paragraph break.

 Before listing nondescript items:
-	if the creature is marked for listing, change the creature to not marked for listing;
+	if the creature is marked for listing, now the creature is not marked for listing;
 	if the number of marked for listing things is 0 and the location is the Office, say "Your floor is atypically clear of obstructions.";

 Rule for listing nondescript items of the Office: